Plugins

 Python command template (use {filename} as path to file placeholder).
 Default: python3 {filename}

-• Enable: code_execute cmd.code_execute
+• Tool: code_execute cmd.code_execute

 Allows code_execute command execution.
 If enabled, provides Python code execution (generate and execute from file).
 Default: True

-• Enable: code_execute_all cmd.code_execute_all
+• Tool: code_execute_all cmd.code_execute_all

 Allows code_execute_all command execution.
 If enabled, provides execution of all the Python code in interpreter window.
 Default: True

-• Enable: code_execute_file cmd.code_execute_file
+• Tool: code_execute_file cmd.code_execute_file

 Allows code_execute_file command execution.
 If enabled, provides Python code execution from existing .py file.
 Default: True